Unique issues for young women with breast cancer

 - Fertility: Unless a woman is certain that she has completed her family, the possibility of losing her fertility and future options is devastating.
 There are now ways to harvest and freeze eggs before starting treatment, but this option is sometimes not medically advised and is always stressful.
 Insurance may or may not cover the cost of preserving eggs.
 Even women who already have children do not want to lose the freedom of future childbearing choices; it is especially painful for women who have not yet started their families.

-- Young children: The most painful fear for any parents with cancer is worry about their children’s future.
+- Young children: The most painful fear for any parent with cancer is worry about their children's future.
 Will I be alive to raise them?
+Who is available to help?
 What will happen to them if I die?
 There are also the day-to-day responsibilities and tasks of childcare.
 Taking care of young children is always exhausting, and, during cancer treatment, it is especially challenging.
-Who is available to help?

-- Professional concerns: Women who are still in school or training may need to consider taking some time away from their programs.
-Women who are working will also need some time off for medical appointments, treatments and recovery, and it can be more difficult to make these arrangements early in a career.
+- Professional concerns: Women who are still in school or training may need to consider taking time away from their programs.
+Women who are working will also need time off for medical appointments, treatments and recovery.
+It can be more difficult to make these arrangements early in a career.

 - Finances: Cancer is expensive.
 In addition to co-pays and deductibles and uncovered medical bills, there are other related expenses.
 Women in active treatment likely will need to hire additional childcare or other household assistance, pay for travel and parking and other costs of getting to appointments, purchase a wig or hats or scarves and maybe some other new clothes to fit a new body.
 Women with good workplace benefits are luckier in this respect than those who only get paid when they work or who work for themselves and don't see a paycheck when they can't be active.

 - Self-image: Women who choose or need a mastectomy, with or without reconstruction, have the biggest permanent changes to their bodies.
 However, lesser breast surgery and radiation often change the way breasts look and feel.
-If chemotherapy is part of the treatment and hair loss ensues, there is a long stretch of months that appearance is drastically altered.
-It is probably impossible to feel one’s usual pretty and confident self during cancer, but sometimes it is devastatingly hard and persists after treatment ends.
+If chemotherapy is part of the treatment and hair loss ensues, appearance is drastically altered for a long stretch of months.
+It is probably impossible to feel one's usual pretty and confident self during cancer, but even after treatment ends, it can be devastatingly hard.

 - Friendships: It is a truism that cancer changes friendships.
 Some friends will vanish while others will surprise you with their support and presence.
 Having a life-threatening illness is completely out of sync with the usual set of young adult issues.
 It is tough to empathize with friends' concerns that seem superficial and unimportant, but it is also vital to hear about their lives and remain connected.

 Cancer changes everyone.
-Life will never be quite the same, and a feeling of carefree innocence may be forever lost.
-However, a perspective of valued relationships and priorities, appreciation for beauty and moments, and an early understanding that life is finite will bring lifelong benefits.
+Your life will never be quite the same, and that feeling of carefree innocence may be forever lost.
+Innocence may, however, be replaced by a deeper appreciation of valued relationships, priorities, the beauty of life and its special moments.
+An early understanding that life is finite can bring lifelong benefits.